 A welcoming, diverse & vibrant practice where people come as they are and I meet people where they’re at.

 My counselling and psychotherapy practice is focused primarily on individual counselling.
-Counselling for couples and families is available on a selected basis.
+I am currently not accepting new clients for family and couples counselling.

 Sorry, I do not have immediate availability for accepting new clients and I am not currently adding to my waiting list.
 Previous clients, please be in touch.